citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 ## What is Tebex?

-[Tebex][Tebex] is our authorized monetization partner for the Cfx.re Platform, allowing you to easily monetize your FiveM or RedM server.<br>
+[Tebex][Tebex] is our authorized monetization partner for the Cfx Platform, allowing you to easily monetize your FiveM or RedM server.<br>

 It provides a convenient and secure way for server owners to set up and manage their stores, allowing players to purchase virtual items and other game-related content.
 In addition to being the exclusive monetization partner of FiveM, [Tebex][Tebex] offers a full suite of monetization features, handling all taxes, billing, and providing full insurance for transactions.
 This makes it easier for server owners to focus on creating a great experience for their players while leaving the complexities of payments and compliance to [Tebex][Tebex].<br>